fiverbeyond/In-Otter-Words/_posts/2025-3-23-halloween.md

 Happy Halloween season, my fellow dark spirits!
 It's that blustery time of year when we suddenly become interested in gourds and make other preparations for that most bizarre and cathartic of our holidays.
 And what could be more cathartic than examining a Halloween-themed take on illegal immigration?

-Today, we examine a video post by Aldo Buttazonni, who frequently advocates for restrictionism.
+Today, we examine [a classic video post by Aldo Buttazonni](https://www.youtube.com/watch?v=5JLs801zAEI), who frequently advocates for restrictionism.
 Aldo's video focuses on some porch-camera footage, from someone who left a bowl of treats with a sign on their front porch for trick-or-treater children.
 In the video, we see a group of parents greedily taking all of the candy from the bowl, leaving nothing for future trick-or-treaters.
 Assuming there's not some kind of misunderstanding going on, I'm sure most people would be disgusted by these actions.
 You might find it hard to
 make a connection to illegal immigration, but don't worry, Mr. Buttazonni makes the connection!